Holic75/Baldurs-gate-dnd-3.5/README.md

 ## 7. Racial Enemies
 Now racial enemy can be chosen at level 1 and every 5th level.
-Additional following races were added to the selection: Humans, Elves, Half-elves, Gnomes, Dwarves, Halflings, Half-orcs.
+Additionally following races were added to the selection: Humans, Elves, Half-elves, Gnomes, Dwarves, Halflings, Half-orcs.

 ## 8. NPC
 All joinable NPC now have 0th level when they join.
 Upon joining they get apropriate number of expirience points and thus you can level up them as you like.